Links on Android Authority may earn us a commission. Learn more.

 Mandarin Chinese is one of the world’s most popular languages.
 There are almost a billion speakers worldwide.
 Chances are that it’s the version you want to learn.
 The good news is that there are plenty of apps that teach Chinese.
-That gives you plenty of choice to find the one best for you.
-Most them use a lesson style system where you learn over time, but each one has its own flair.
+That gives you plenty of choices to find the one best for you.
+Most of them use a lesson style system where you learn over time, but each one has its own flair.
 Here are the best Mandarin Chinese learning apps for Android!
-Duolingo is our first choice for learning Chinese!
+Duolingo is our first choice for learning Chinese.

 Drops: Learn Mandarin Chinese